standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * The codebase MUST be developed to be reusable in different contexts
 * The codebase MUST be independent from any secret, proprietary or non-open licenced code or services for execution and understanding
 * Code SHOULD be general purpose and SHOULD be configurable
 * Code and its documentation SHOULD not contain situation-specific information.
-For example, personal and organisational data as well as tokens and passwords should never be included.
+For example, personal and organizational data as well as tokens and passwords should never be included.

 ## What this does